This is the world – we need acoustic standards!

 In 2005 Busch-Visniac et al concluded that sound levels in hospitals have increased by 15 dB during daytime and 18 dB during the night since the sixties and that the sound levels are now OVER 58 dB day and night!

-At the acoustic conference IAC 2019 in Aachen Busch-Visniac spoke about her reseach on the topic and it was clear to everybody that we need to consider how to control sound levels in hospitals in the future (read about her presentation here).
+At the acoustic conference, IAC 2019 in Aachen Busch-Visniac spoke about her research on the topic and it was clear to everybody that we need to consider how to control sound levels in hospitals in the future (read about her presentation here).

 What can we do?

-If we look at how the education segment has developed in regards to acoustics we learn that developing national room acoustic standards does make a change.
-We have seen countries – especially in Europe – that have worked hard to get guidelines and mandatory building regulations in place to secure that learning and teaching is possible in a world where the rooms have to support greater activity and more dialogue and communication (in comparison to teachers’ monologues).
+If we look at how the education segment has developed regarding acoustics we learn that developing national room acoustic standards does make a change.
+We have seen countries – especially in Europe – that have worked hard to get guidelines and mandatory building regulations in place.
+To secure that learning and teaching are possible in a world where the rooms have to support greater activity and more dialogue and communication (in comparison to teachers’ monologues).